 Wolverhampton | Tapeta | Arena Racing |

-The big pull for the Championships is the final day of action held at Lingfield Park on Good Friday.
+The big pull for the Championships is the final day of action which is now held at Newcastle on Good Friday.
 In order for a horse to qualify for a place in the 6 furlong Sprint Championship they must either have made at least three all-weather appearances during the qualifying period that begins in October and have a high enough official rating or win one of the four Fast Track Qualifiers.

 The qualifying criteria is tough enough to ensure that only horses who deserve to make it through to the All Weather Sprint Championship make the grade, whilst the £1 million total prize pool split up between all the championship races is more than enough to tempt trainers to enter some of their best sprinters.
 That has combined to create an excellent championship with a fitting final that’s become an instant classic.

 The All-Weather Sprint Championship is a young race but we’ve had enough renewals to be able to work out some trends.
-It’s already clear that Richard Fahey has got an early handle on the race as he trained three of the first five winners.
-Favouring Irish-bred horses and those who have performed at Lingfield before, the most important thing to consider is the draw.
+It’s already clear that Richard Fahey has got an early handle on the race as he trained three of the first four winners.
+Favouring Irish-bred horses and those who had performed at Lingfield before, the most important thing to consider should have been the draw before the contest switched to Newcastle.

-Lingfield is not a track that tends to produce much of a draw bias over the longer trips but it’s different with the sprints.
-Those given a lower draw (ideally less than stall six) have a much better record than those drawn high.
-That’s a fact the bookies are well aware of and so is often reflected in the price but it might be worth having a bet on a less fancied horse if they are well drawn.
+Lingfield was not a track that tended to produce much of a draw bias over the longer trips but it should have been different with the sprints.
+The six furlong races began at the start of the bend in the track so the assumption was that those given a lower draw (ideally less than stall six) had a much better record than those drawn high.